Join Us

 Social Media Section

-Social Media plays a vital role in increasing audience engagement and readership across the Daily’s social media platforms, including through Instagram, Facebook, Twitter and more!
-We play a big part in keeping the Tufts community updated on newly published issues and articles.
+The Social Media section plays a vital role in increasing audience engagement and readership across the Daily’s social media platforms, including through Instagram, Facebook, X and more (TikTok coming soon)!
+We play a big part in keeping the Tufts community updated on newly published issues, articles and breaking news as well as lead story takeovers and host Q&As with followers.

 Regardless of prior experience, members of the Social Media section will have the opportunity to gain experience in public relations and communications, as well as learn how to use the publishing and analytical tools of various platforms.
-Members will join a growing section of cool, chill people looking to bring new energy to the Daily’s social media team.
+Members will join a growing section of exciting, fun people looking to bring new energy to the Daily’s social media team.
 Please email social@tuftsdaily.com to learn more!

 Copy Section

-As a copy editor, you’ll help review articles for grammatical and stylistic errors, ensuring that the Daily follows a consistent standard of style and clarity.
-We’re a highly flexible section — you can decide when and how often you want to participate.
-No experience is necessary, by the way!
-We’re looking forward to seeing you in the office, where you’ll get hands-on experience with the newspaper production process and meet some awesome people along the way.
-If you have any questions, feel free to email us at copy@tuftsdaily.com.
+As a copy editor, you can control your level of commitment by deciding how often and the exact times you want to participate.
+No experience necessary!
+You also get to work in the office, where you’ll get hands-on experience with the newspaper production process and meet some awesome people from all different sections along the way!
+If you’re interested in joining our team or have any questions, feel free to email us at copy@tuftsdaily.com.
+We look forward to hearing from you!

 Graphics Section